Digitaliko/sendvelo/approval-tool/docs/IMPLEMENTATION_PLAN.md

 - **Target:** Daily check-in for status tracking

 ### Core Insight
 > "ChatGPT is where content is born.
-SendVelo is where it gets approved.
+Thumbway is where it gets approved.
 The web app is where teams manage the process."

 ---